Get PeakVisor App

 Getting to Jackson Hole

-Jackson Hole is relatively simple and easy to get to in three main ways: by plane and public transportation, or by your own or rented car:
+Jackson Hole is relatively simple and easy to get to in three main ways: by plane and public transportation, or car:

 Nearest Airports

 • Salt Lake City is 4.5 hours northeast.
-Flights to Jackson, while convenient, can also be expensive or just booked out.
-Salt Lake City’s airport is a major hub and flights there will be much cheaper.
-There are also dozens of direct flights from all over the world.
+Flights to Jackson, while convenient, can also be expensive or booked out.
+Salt Lake City’s airport is a central hub with much cheaper flights.
+Dozens of direct flights land from all over the world.
 Because the weather is less severe, your flight is less likely to get delayed or canceled than in Jackson.

 Shuttle Services